-Not only is the Cetus the cutest printer on the low-end of the consumer market it packs a punch in terms of print quality, design, and components.
-The assembly and modular facets mean it isn’t necessarily suited to a beginner, but will wholly satisfy anyone with some printing experience.
+Not only is the Cetus the most adorable printer on the low-end of the consumer market it packs a punch in terms of print quality, design, and components.
+The assembly and modular facets mean it isn’t necessarily suited to a beginner, but will satisfy anyone with some printing experience.

 To say we’ve been chomping at the bit to get our hands on a Cetus 3D printer for some time is an understatement.
 Ever since respected Chinese 3D printer manufacturer Tiertime – famed for the excellent UP line of printers – first kicked off a crowdfunding campaign for the Cetus over on Kickstarter in the latter half of 2016, we’ve kept a keen eye on development.